Fuyukai/asyncwebsockets/docs/source/index.rst

 .. code-block:: python3

-    from wsproto.events import DataReceived
+    from wsproto.events import TextMessage

     async for evt in websocket:
-       if isinstance(evt, DataReceived):
+       if isinstance(evt, TextMessage):
-          await websocket.send(b"Thanks for the data!")
+          await websocket.send("Thanks for the data!")

 .. automethod:: asyncwebsockets.websocket.Websocket.send
     :async: